simonetravaglini1/simonetravaglini1.github.io/README.md

 - Big data analytics
 - Python laboratories (basic and andvance)

-### 2. 2018/2022: University of Milan: Bachelor degree in Political science
+### 2018/2022: University of Milan: Bachelor degree in Political science
 Relevant Coursework: Areas of Strong Interest and Proficiency:
 - Statistics
 - Macroeconomics
 - Social research methodology
 - Applied social research

-## Work experience
+##  2.Work experience

 My work experience has been characterised by occasional jobs to pay for my studies.
 Despite this, I can say that I have had stimulating experiences and learned to adapt to different contexts by working in diverse teams.